Single non-transferable vote: Example

 To determine the successful candidates, candidates' vote tallies are compared with the vote tallies of others, not with a theoretical threshold or quota.
 In the 2020 Vanuatuan general election, using SNTV, as few as 5 percent of the vote was enough to be elected in a seven-seat district, where about 13 percent is Droop quota.

-SNTV Compared to Block Voting (multiple non-transferable voting) and Limited Voting
+SNTV compared to block voting and limited voting

 For example, 10,000 voters vote to elect three members.
 Cumulative voting is not used so each voter may not cast more than one vote for a single candidate.